tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/random_forest.md

 - **intuitive and computationally efficient**.

 In addition, random forests can be used not only for exploratory data anlaysis and predictive modelling, but also for variable selection and dimensionality reduction.
-Finally, they are used to perform both regression and classification tasks and can handle large datasets with high dimensionality.
+Finally, they are employed in both regression and classification tasks and can handle large datasets with high dimensionality.

 ## Theoretical Background

 In order to explain how random forests make predicitions, it is necessary to start from basic decision trees.
 Decision trees divide the predictor space into R distinct regions.
-In a regression problem, every training observation that is part of the same region (Rj) is predicted as the mean of the response values that are part of that region.
-Instead, in a classification problem, the most occurring class within each region is then defined as the class to which each training observation of the region belongs.
+In a **regression problem**, every training observation that is part of the same region (Rj) is predicted as the mean of the response values that are part of that region.
+Instead, in a **classification problem**, the most occurring class within each region is then defined as the class to which each training observation of the region belongs.
 Therefore, within the same region Rj, we make the same predictions.

-The predictor space is divided by following a *top-down* and *greedy* approach called `recursive` `binary` `splitting`.
+The predictor space is divided by following a *top-down* and *greedy* approach called *recursive binary splitting*.
 It is top-down because it starts from the top of the tree and greedy because each split is chosen based on a criterion that maximises the information gain at that specific point, rather than choosing a split that would lead to an overall greater information gain.

 {{% warning %}}
 Decision trees represent a great alternative to other supervised learning methods when it comes to interpretability.
 However, due to their **high variance**, they tend to perform worse in terms of predictability.
 {{% /warning %}}

-The `solution` is to employ tree-based methods (e.g., **random forests**) that rely on multiple decision trees that are combined together to give a single consensus prediction.
+The solution is to employ tree-based methods (e.g., **random forests**) that rely on multiple decision trees that are combined together to give a single consensus prediction.

 {{% tip %}}
 This is accomplished by exploiting the principle that, in a **sequence** of **n independent observations**, each with its own variance, the **variance of the mean goes to zero** as n becomes sufficiently large.
 As a result, it becomes possible to decrease the inherent high variance of decision trees and enhance test set accuracy by iteratively sampling from the training set to estimate the sampling distribution of the relevant statistic.